Malachi E. Bravo

 Biography

 Lander B. Baiamonte is an attorney in the San Antonio office of Cokinos | Young.
 Prior to joining the firm, she served as an Assistant United States Attorney for the Southern District of Texas, representing federal agencies and employees.
 During her six and a half years as an AUSA, Lander successfully handled a wide variety of cases from initial complaint to trial and appeal.
 Her experience includes defending against negligence, employment, administrative, immigration, and FOIA claims; prosecuting affirmative civil rights and civil penalty claims; handling criminal prosecutions; and protecting federal government interests in bankruptcy proceedings.
-Lander has first and second chair trial experience and has taken cases to verdict in state and federal courts on behalf of plaintiffs and defendants.
+Lander has first- and second-chair trial experience and has taken cases to verdict in state and federal courts on behalf of plaintiffs and defendants.
 Before her federal service, Lander practiced at a plaintiff’s personal injury firm and served as a municipal prosecutor for the City of Corpus Christi.

 Lander earned her J.D. from Notre Dame Law School, where she was a Senior Staff Editor for the Journal of Legislation, served three terms as her class representative to the Student Bar Association, and was recognized as a Top Ten Litigator.
 While in law school, she served as a Legal Fellow to U.S. Representative Filemon Vela on Capitol Hill, analyzing and drafting legislation affecting small businesses nationwide.
 After graduation, she clerked for the Honorable Nelva Gonzales Ramos of the United States District Court for the Southern District of Texas.
 In 2021, she was elected a Fellow of the Texas Bar Foundation in recognition of her outstanding contributions to the legal profession and her commitment to the community.